BadMagic100/hk-modlinks-prototype/docs/design.md

     parse, size over the network, etc.).
   - XML schema validation imposes some arbitrary restrictions on the way data can be provided, which are not transparent to developers.
+- Lack of indirection between the source code and the output makes modlinks brittle.
+  - Modlinks can be broken by external changes (e.g. removal of dowloads without changing the file).
+  - Major schema changes cannot be made easily because consumers (e.g. installers) need time to adapt.
 - For new users, an intermediate-level knowledge of git and GitHub are required to create a pull request to modlinks, which can be a barrier to entry.
 - For power users, there is limited additional support to improve efficiency.